 Our Partner //Social Action for Women in MaeSot, Thailand

-Our Project // $6,000 for a Community Health Outreach Program
+Our Project // $10,000 for Community Health Outreach Program

 Since September of 2011, SAW has been responding to health issues in partnership with GlobeMed at the University of Cincinnati.
 Through the Community Health Outreach Program (CHOP), SAW provides health education to Burmese communities through workshops organized and led by community peer educators and SAW staff.

 During the first phase of CHOP, SAW identified health education focus areas to discuss in training and workshops, increased community reproductive knowledge and basic preventative health knowledge, and increased access to and use of birth control and condoms.
 During the second phase, SAW trained 20 peer educators, two in each target community, to hold workshops, increase community reproductive health and basic preventative health knowledge, and increase access to and use of birth control and condoms.
 The third phase, in which peer educators hold health education workshops in their communities and SAW staff provide personal and dental hygiene awareness to the migrant schools, is currently taking place.
 For the fourth phase of the project, SAW will provide training to new peer educators and extend CHOP workshops to more communities in Phop Phra.